AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Harvesting
 ==========

 Harvesting allows you to consume metadata from external services on a scheduled basis.
-The harvester section has two subsections, as shown in the image below.
+The **Catalog harvesters** section has three subsections, as shown in the image below.
 It also shows any existing harvester nodes set up on the system, and their current status (running or paused).

 |image3|

-Figure 3.1.1: Harvesting Section
+Figure 3.1.1: Catalog harvesters section

-Harvester Settings
+Catalog Harvesters
 ------------------

 From this section you can see the list of available harvesting nodes, and clone an existing node or add a new one.
+You can also view and edit the settings of each harvester, see a harvester's history and a summary of the metadata records harvested by each node.

 To add a new harvester node, either clone an existing one by selecting it from the dropdown Clone list in the above image, or click the "Harvest from" button to access the dropdown list of harvester types.
 The configuration options available will depend on the type of node selected.

+**Settings**

 |image4|